apihub/apihub/docs/plugins/index.rst

 Middleware
 ----------
 Middleware is a wrapper around your API that decorates the requests without adding logic in the application.
 It's supposed to run before dispatching the request to the API.
-It's allowed to use as many middlewares as you want, since they implement the type below:
+It's allowed to use as many middlewares as you want, since they implement the interface below:

 .. image:: middleware.png
    :name: middleware